hepu/star_wars/README.md

 Mails are served through MailHog package and UI can be accessed by going to [http://localhost:8025](http://localhost:8025) with or without Docker.

+### Authentication

+Authentication endpoints can be used to sign up, log in and log out from the API.

+- It all starts with signing up using the `POST /signup` endpoint, which returns the user details
+- Authenticating into the API its possible by using the `POST /login` endpoint, which returns the Bearer token on the response's Header (after a successful login)
+- Logging out its done by the `DELETE /logout` endpoint, which safely deletes the user session on the API

 ### Resetting password

 By using the **Reset Password** (`POST /password`) endpoint, a `reset_password_token` is returned and also sent via a link to the User's email.